 The KIOS Research and Innovation team has developed a computer vision software system for the road traffic monitoring with the use of Unmanned Aerial Vehicles (UAVs).
 The tool was developed within the framework of the research project “RONDA” (Roadway Network Distress Assessment).

-This software has the potential to be deployed in a swarm of UAVs flying above a traffic network in a fully autonomous and coordinated manner to collect traffic data at scale, process the captured videos on the edge, and communicate the traffic data to a traffic management center in real-time.
+Researchers have developed this software system, using deep learning algorithms, capable of analyzing video streamed from a UAV in real-time, detecting and classifying the types of vehicles, counting them, and estimating individual vehicle speeds and trajectories at selected network junctions.
+In addition, the software has the potential to be deployed in a swarm of UAVs flying above a traffic network in a fully autonomous and coordinated manner to collect traffic data at scale, process the captured videos on the edge, and communicate the traffic data to a traffic management center in real-time.

 It is worth mentioning that the technology developed by KIOS CoE will be part of the integrated RONDA platform.
 Traffic data made available through this platform can assist relevant stakeholders (transport engineers, policy makers) to better assess the condition of the roadway network, leading to more informed decision making in an effort to reduce congestion and subsequently greenhouse emissions and noise pollution, as well as prevent accidents.